 Once you make the mental shift towards sustainability, you’ll find that slowly everything will just fall into place.

-Rather than taking the extreme approaches you see on socials, it’s the little habit shifts that, over time, will bring you to a place where you know you are living true to yourself and your values.
+Now I can say, years later, that once you set your sights on this sustainable way of life, it’s the little habit shifts that, over time, will bring you to a place where you know you are living true to yourself and your values.

 So give yourself a break – what’s important is the little habits that add up to a mindshift, and the small changes that add up to a movement.